wp-plugins/shopp-zendesk/readme.txt

 = What is Shopp and how do I get it? =

-Shopp is an e-commerce plugin for WordPress.
+Shopp is an ecommerce plugin for WordPress.
 Learn more about [Shopp](http://shopplugin.net).

 = Are there any other extensions available for Shopp? =

 Yes, there are different extensions available including emailing marketing, short message service (sms) notifications, forms & reporting, help desk, and more.
-Please visit [Optimize My Shopp](http://optimizemyshopp.com/resources/#shopp-extensions).
+Please visit [Shopp 101](http://shopp101.com/resources/shopp-extensions/).

 == Screenshots ==